deltajuliette/GA-DSI_project2/README.md

 Before we carry out ridge / lasso regressions, we will first need to standardize our features (X).
 Since we are adding a loss function (with penalty) in Ridge and Lasso regressions, scaling is required so that regularization penalises each variable equally fairly.

 Standardization does not change the skew of the distribution.
-What it does is to transform the values so that the overall distribution has  $μ$  = 0 and  $σ^2$  = 1.
+What it does is to transform the values so that the overall distribution has  μ  = 0 and  σ2  = 1.
 The shape of the actual distribution remains unchanged.

 Many elements used in the objective function of a learning algorithm assume that all features are centered around zero and have variance in the same order.
 If a feature has a variance that is orders of magnitude larger than others, it might dominate the objective function and make the estimator unable to learn from other features correctly as expected.

 When a feature does not follow a linear distribution, it would be unwise to use the mean and the standard deviation to scale it.
 Log-transformation changes the skew of the distribution, and is useful when you deal with right-skewed distributions (fat right tails).

-We will also optimise $\alpha$ hyperparameter for both ridge and lasso regression models.
+We will also optimise alpha hyperparameters for both ridge and lasso regression models.

 ---